Scalable Protected Infrastructure (SPI)

 Citadel

-The Citadel framework allows use of the OLCF’s existing HPC resources Summit and Frontier for SPI workflows.
+The Citadel framework allows use of the OLCF’s existing HPC resource Frontier for SPI workflows.
 Citadel adds measures to ensure separation of SPI and non-SPI workflows and data.
 This section provides differences when using OLCF resources for SPI and non-SPI workflows.
 Because the Citadel framework just adds another security layer to existing HPC resources, many system use methods are the same between SPI and non-SPI workflows.
 For example, compiling, batch scheduling, and job layout are the same between the two security enclaves.
 Because of this, the existing resource user guides still cover the majority of system use methods.

 Note